reimagined/resolve/docs/tutorial.md

 yarn test:e2e
 ```

-Each consequent lesson in this tutorial will offer you new tests as you develop your application.
+Each subsequent lesson in this tutorial will offer you new tests as you develop your application.
 Copy these tests to your application and run them to ensure that you are ready to move to the next lesson.

 ### Remove Demo Code

 A new application contains demo code that demonstrates reSolve's core features.
 Follow the steps below to remove this code so you can start your application from scratch:

-- Delete all the contents from the project's **client** and **common** folders.
+- Delete all content from the project's **client** and **common** folders.
 - Open the **config.app.js** file and remove all options specified within the `appConfig` configuration object:
   ```js
   // config.app.js